-For information, contact area coordinator, Heather Boone, at (609)343-4934 or hboone@atlantic.edu.
+For information, contact department chair, Dr. Beth Sanders-Rabinowitz, at (609)343-4934 or bsanders@atlanticcape.edu.

 - Demonstrate interviewing, assessment and listening skills through role-playing; - Identify the major drugs of abuse and Federal schedules, or classification, of the primary substances of abuse, including alcohol; - Define psychopharmacology and the effects of various drugs of abuse on the major physiological body systems; - Describe the various treatment modalities including self-help groups, group counseling, family counseling, and psychotherapies; - Identify guidelines for the process of ethical decisionmaking according to the NAADAC Code of Ethics.